Creamy Garlic Pesto Chicken

 -

-Toss with salt, black pepper, and Italian seasoning until every piece is coated.
+Toss them in a bowl with salt, pepper, and Italian seasoning until every piece is lightly coated.

 -